Neilsmahajan/create-custom-chatbot-avatar-wordpress-plugin/README.md

 - **Predefined Questions**: Allows input of frequently asked questions for quick and automated responses.
 - **Avatar Selection**: Clients can choose from a set of predefined avatars or upload their own image for the chatbot.
 - **Language Preference**: Supports English and Canadian French.
 The chatbot's prompts and text-to-speech features will adapt based on the specified language in the shortcode.
-- **Custom Plugin Generation**: Automatically creates a customized `chatbot.php` plugin for WordPress.
+- **Custom Plugin Generation**: Automatically creates a customized `chatbot.zip` plugin for WordPress.
 - **Shortcode-Based Deployment**: Clients can manually specify the language using a shortcode and add the chatbot to specific pages.

 ---